malabya/google_analytics_counter/README.md

 9. Run cron.

-10. Check that the sorting is working in the view.
+10. See the pageview total in the edit form, the view of the node, or in a view that you create.

 ### Project Status